-This Photo project originates with iPhone photographs taken during 2013 and 2014 in Palestine.
+This work-in-progres originates with iPhone photographs taken during 2013 and 2014 in Palestine.
 The idea was to be able to trace often travelled routes with broad geographical context and photographic detail.
 This route on a Flickr account in "Map" mode depicts travel to and from my work in Abu Dis from Ramallah.

 At some time since we executed the project in March 2014 and because of legal challenges within the EU, Yahoo disabled the automatic upload of geotags.
 One now has to manually enter coordinates.

 Another way to view this map is to overlay the Israeli Separation Barrier.
-This view was generated using the Layer function and Opacity Tool in Photoshop.
 The maps are different sizes and scales so they do not line up perfectly but you can start to see the reason for the less than direct route between Ramallah and Abu Dis.

 You can also download free for personal or educational use any or all of these images with geotags intact from my Google Photos account.

 Another Lightroom screen shot this time of a much smaller area, representing the central souk, or open-air market in Ramallah.